Virtual Lending LibraryExchange Procedure

 - The lender and the borrower work out how to exchange the book.
 The librarian is available to assist with this transaction, but involving other parties is discouraged as it invites confusion and reduces accountability if something should happen to the book en route.

 - When the book exchanges hands, the lender places a slip of paper in the book that identifies them as the owner and repeats the due date.
-These slips can be handmade or printed from this website, but there will also be printed slips available on Sundays.

 - After the exchange, the lender and borrower should each contact the librarian separately (preferrably through email) as verification that the exchange took place.